 Some limitations of our study should be mentioned.
 First, the adverse reactions and actual compliance related to IBT were not assessed in the NHIRD.
-However, 74% of the treated CKD patients in our study used IBT for more than 4 months.
+However, 74% of the treated CKD patients in our study used IBT for more than 4 mo.
 Excessive prescription of IBT is impossible under the strict regulations in Taiwan's NHI.
 Second, due to the lack of laboratory data in the NHIRD, the association between the HCV genotype, viral load, SVR, CKD stages (severity), and survival failed to be clarified.
 Third, lifestyle and family history were not available in the NHIRD either.
 Fourth, some patients who spontaneously cleared the virus were enrolled as untreated cohort.
 Nonetheless, this might lead to the underestimation of the adverse events in the untreated cohort[20].
 Finally, caution is advised before applying our results to the West because of higher antiviral efficacy of IBT in Taiwan than in most Western countries[22].

 In conclusion, this nationwide cohort study shows that treating HCV infection with IBT in CKD patients is associated with improved long-term renal and patient survivals.
 Further large-scale research on the long-term clinical outcomes of DAAs in CKD patients seems to deserve attention.